 The statements outlined below have been endorsed by the RFM Board of Directors, with RFM senior management responsible for their implementation and monitoring.

 Some areas relate more directly to RFM than RFF.
 For instance, RFF does not directly employ staff, so the human capital management section is in reference to staff employed by RFM which manages the Fund’s assets.

-Management of natural resources, including water resources
+Management of natural resources